The Cost To Frame A House In 2023

 Proper framing is crucial to avoiding future roof leaks.
 Depending on the complexity of the project, roof framing can cost $6 – $9 per square foot.1 Extra valleys, slopes and angles result in higher costs.

-One way to avoid the costs of roof framing is to use prebuilt trusses.
+If you are trying to build a house on a budget, one way to avoid the costs of roof framing is to use prebuilt trusses.
 Roof trusses require less labor to install and provide more support than traditional stick frames.

 Garage Framing Costs